 Since UMR is “committ[ed] to empower students to be engaged citizens and collaborate with the local community to solve healthcare challenges” (UMR’s Public Engagement Action Plan, 2015), my role as an educator is to coordinate and teach CLI 2522–Community Collaborative (CoLab).
-CoLab is an upper-level Community Engaged Learning (CEL) course at UMR that connects students, faculty, and community partners to develop and engage in projects that improve health outcomes (individual, social, community) in the Rochester community.
+CoLab is an upper-level Community Engaged Learning (CEL) course at UMR that connects students, faculty, and community partners to develop projects that improve health outcomes (individual, social, community) in the Rochester community.
 Learn more about CLI 2522 from former UMR students.

-The curriculum used in my section of CoLab invites students to cross borders and have an experience inspired by critical community engagement.
-As an ethos and practice, critical community engagement is not just the logic and practice of working towards an ideal community change.
-Instead, to engage critically means to work alongside individuals and groups to understand, map out, and target unjust conditions that have disallowed communities to reach for healthy and just futures.
+CoLab invites students to cross borders and engage on an educational journey shaped by critical community engagement.
+As an ethos and practice, critical community engagement is not just the logic and practice of working towards an ideal of community change.
+Instead, to engage critically means to work alongside individuals and groups to understand, map out, and target unjust conditions that have disallowed communities from sustaining healthy and just futures.